 The composer himself became a devoted and virtuoso performer of the SalMar Construction.
 However, he clearly wasn’t the only agent responsible for the piece, he could only make educated guesses as to what sound would result.
 “Control was an illusion.
 But I was in the loop.
 I was trading swaps with the logic.
 I enabled paths.
 Or better, I steered.”
 (Chadabe, 1997).
 Over the years he continued refining the SalMar, as well as composing and performing interactive music systems, such as the YahaSALMaMAC Orchestra, involving a Machintosh II computer running his SAL (Sound and Logic) software, a Yamaha DX7, multiple digital synthesis modules and Zeta MIDI violin, performed by Dorothy Martirano.

 Martirano concluded his Progress Report #1 (Martirano, 1971) with a short chapter entitled “What is real time?”, consisting mostly of a series of questions concerning such topic, sometimes of a puzzling nature.
 He ends up with the somewhat cryptically typed answer “The best is A HEAD.”.
-And it indeed was, with other pieces like Lewis’ Vogayger (1987) and Rowe’s Martime (1992) (to name just a couple) continuing these developments.
+And it indeed was, with other pieces like Lewis’ Voyager (1987) and Rowe’s Martime (1992) (to name just a couple) continuing these developments.

 The next half century oversaw an exponential increase in the creation of interactive music and real-time compostion/improvisation, aided by technological breakthroughs, the development of computer programming languages and sound synthesis software, and research on algorithms for machine listening, real-time digital signal processing and audio synthesis.
 Furthermore, the “entry fee” has been steadily decreasing.
 While the first experiments required institutional backing to see the light, powerful open-source software and cheap microcontrollers are commonplace now.
 Few are the prerequisites nowadays beyond a certain patience and frustration tolerance: while technology can be unwieldy at times it’s still within arm’s reach.
 A world of possibilities has thus been open, with a myriad of artists exploring anything from software for collaborative improvisation to interactive sound art installations.